Pedro-Freddi/java-study/README.md

 ## C#

-The `/c-sharp` folder contains files with notes and examples for fundamental topics of the language.
+The `/c-sharp` folder contains files with notes and examples of fundamental topics of the language.
 Each file is a program on its own containing a namespace, a Program class and a Main method, thus can be executed individually to illustrate the examples.